Daniel Mancinelli

 Daniel Mancinelli (born 23 July 1988, in San Severino Marche) is a professional racing driver from Italy.

 Career

 Karting

 Mancinelli enjoyed a long karting career prior to stepping up to single-seater racing.
 In 2003, he finished fourth in the Italian Open Masters ICA Junior class, behind Sébastien Buemi, Stefano Coletti and Miguel Molina.
 The following year, he finished fourth in the European Championship ICA class and fifth in the Italian Open Masters ICA.
 2005 saw Mancinelli finish fourth in the same competition, one place behind Jaime Alguersuari.

-In 2007, he won the Copa Campeones Trophy ICA class, whilst also taking top three positions in the South Garda Winter Cup ICA and Italian Open Masters ICA.
+In 2007, Mancinelli won the Copa Campeones Trophy ICA class, whilst also taking top three positions in the South Garda Winter Cup ICA and Italian Open Masters ICA.

 Formula Azzurra

 Mancinelli began his Formula Racing career in 2006, driving in the Italian Formula Azzurra series.
 He secured one podium position in his four races, although he was unclassified in the final standings.